GuidesWikiCan Motherboard Bottleneck Your PC?

 That way, the motherboard will supply your CPU with the voltage it needs on tasks of different workloads, and the heat sink will be able to radiate the heat produced by the CPU much more efficiently.

-In easy words, yes, a motherboard can bottleneck your GPU; we will let you know how.
-Some older motherboards used to have integrated graphics cards, but you will need a dedicated one for the rest of them.
+Some older motherboards used to have integrated graphics cards that make the system more affordable,[2] but you will need a dedicated one for the rest.
 A motherboard can bottleneck your GPU in several ways.
-Again, if you have bought a motherboard while keeping your budget tight and paired it with a high-end GPU, it will bottleneck your GPU.

 Mid-range motherboards are not built to have the strength or quality good enough to support a high-end GPU.
 Another way a motherboard can bottleneck your GPU is with the type of PCIe slot to which you connect your GPU.
 Different PCIe slots have different speeds of transferring data.